-Vestibular Schwannoma Causes: An Overview
+Vestibular Schwannoma Causes

-vestibular schwannoma.
+No one knows the exact cause or causes of vestibular schwannoma.
 Doctors cannot always explain why one person gets vestibular schwannoma and another does not.
 However, research has shown that people with certain vestibular schwannoma risk factors are more likely than others to develop the tumor.
 A risk factor is anything that increases a person's chances of developing a disease, condition, or other medical problem.

 Researchers have identified certain factors that, while not vestibular schwannoma causes, may increase the risk of developing the benign tumor.
 Specific risk factors for vestibular schwannoma include: